Reprinted with permission.

 The controversy over Milward stems from expert testimony presented by plaintiffs on "general

 causation."
 Plaintiff Brian Milward alleged that his routine workplace exposure to benzene-containing

 products caused him to develop a rare type of leukemia, Acute Promyelocytic Leukemia (APL).

 evidence showing that benzene exposure causes APL.
 Instead, plaintiff's expert said that based

 on the "weight of the evidence" of what is known about APL, it is appropriate to make the inference

 A. O'Toole Jr. conducted a four-day hearing on whether to admit the expert's testimony.
 He concluded

-that the testimony was inadmissible under Federal Rule of Evidence 702. "[The
+that the testimony was inadmissible under Federal Rule of Evidence 702. "[The expert's] proffered

-reliability to warrant its admission under Rule 702," he wrote.
+to warrant its admission under Rule 702," he wrote.

 ‘Scientifically Sound' Methodology

 On appeal, the 1st Circuit reversed and ruled that the expert's general causation testimony

 was admissible.
 "We stress that it is up to the jury to decide whether to accept his opinion

 that exposure to benzene can cause APL – a proposition that plaintiffs must prove by a preponderance

 of the evidence," the three-judge panel held in an opinion written by circuit Chief Judge Sandra

 The 1st Circuit rejected defense arguments that the "weight of the evidence"

 approach to making causal determinations is inherently unreliable under Rule 702 and Daubert.